Battlevaria/battlevaria.github.io/en/info/index.md

 * Two-handed ("red") weapons when used with two hands can destroy a shield with two hits.
 * Stabbing with one hand cannot penetrate armor, stabbing with two hands ignores armor.

-Some of your equipemnt can be used (subject to weapons check like all weapons):
+Some of your equipment can be used (subject to weapons check like all weapons):

 * Your arrows are fine, our maximum draw strength is 35# at 28" (half draw within 6 meters).
 * Your javelins are fine.
 In fact, they're better than most Belegarth ones.